 It has been 10 years since I took a giant leap of faith and entered the new world of running my own business.
-I have since started up 2 businesses, built them from ground up and have now sold them to other investors as part of an exit strategy.
+I have since started up 2 businesses, built them from the ground up and have now sold them to other investors as part of an exit strategy.

-Many people assume that this path was pre-planned, as if it was part of my lifelong goal, but the honest truth is that as per many things in our lives, running my own business was one of many unexpected meanders.
+Many people assume that this path was pre-planned as if it was part of my lifelong goal, but the honest truth is that as per many things in our lives, running my own business was one of many unexpected meanders.

 It presented massive challenges, and yet has become the foundation of many of the life skills I have gained over the last decade.

 During this same period, something else happened too.
 I was blessed with two girls and the family became a family of four.
 Becoming a mother is a blessing, but it can be incredibly hard and daunting.

 Filled to the brim with things you never expected to learn or do, and when you think about it, very parallel to becoming an entrepreneur.